tbklang/documentation/docs/implementation/34-dependency.md

 ### Pooling

-Pooling is the technique of mapping a given parse node, let's say some kind-of `Statement`, to the same `DNode` everytime and if no mapping exists then creating a `DNode` for the respective parse node once off and then returning that same dependency node on successive requests.
+Pooling is the technique of mapping a given parse node, let’s say some kind-of `Statement`, to the same `DNode` everytime and if no mapping exists then creating a `DNode` for the respective parse node once off and then returning that same dependency node on successive requests.